Bridges We Never Burned

 By Kevin Severin

-Bridges We Never Burned is a tender, slow-burning love story about timing, memory and the quiet pull of unfinished connections.
+Bridges We Never Burned is a love story about timing, memory and the people we never fully leave behind.

-After a bar fight lands him in the hospital, Oliver unexpectedly crosses paths with Isla — someone he’s known since college, and someone he’s never quite been able to let go of.
-What begins as a chance reunion quickly settles into something familiar: late nights, shared routines and a growing closeness that feels both new and deeply remembered.
+After a bar fight lands him in the hospital, Oliver unexpectedly reconnects with Isla.
+What starts as a familiar conversation slowly becomes part of his everyday life again: late nights, shared routines and a connection that feels both effortless and unfinished.

-Bridges We Never Burned is an introspective novel about second chances, emotional honesty and the bridges that, once crossed again, can lead us home.
+At its heart, Bridges We Never Burned is about second chances, emotional honesty and the relationships that continue shaping us long after we think they’re over.

 Why does this book exist?

-I’ve wanted to be a writer since I was fifteen years old — but I never wanted to write just anything.
-I was waiting for a story that felt necessary, one that stayed with me long enough to demand to be told.
-Bridges We Never Burned is that story.
+I’ve wanted to be a writer since I was fifteen, but I never wanted to write something just to say I wrote a book.
+I wanted to tell a story that actually felt worth telling.
+Bridges We Never Burned became that story.